Make-Magazine/makerfaire/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 7. Setting: Mapping a Single Line Text field to a taxonomy (and enabling Enhanced UI)

 == Changelog ==

+= 3.1.12 =

+* Fixed issue with GF 2.3 where taxonomies were not correctly saved on submission.

 = 3.1.11 =